pbreaux/LupSeat2.0/README.md

 * `--nosave` - A flag to disable saving output files (used primarily for automated evaluation).

+* `--font font_name` - The name of the TrueType font you want the chart and image to use.

 ### Algorithm Types
 * RandomAssign - random assignment of seats
 * ChunkIncrease - slowly increase chunk size (i.e. number of students sitting together) until all students can fit in a room.
 A bottom up approach.